Sober Moms: Explaining Drinking to My Daughter

 The other huge reason is to make her aware that this is a family disease.
 Her family has been afflicted with alcoholism on both sides; chances are that she will develop it at some point too… I know… Scary, scary, scary!
 BUT.
 Hopefully she will know that recovery is possible, and hopefully she will feel comfortable enough to come to us for help.

 Several questions that came up this time around were actually quite hard to explain: What is alcohol?
 Why do people drink alcohol?
 How does alcohol make you feel?
-My dad drinks, is he like you?
+My dad drinks too, does he have a problem?

 I have to admit, I was a bit lost.
 How do I explain alcohol?
 It is not illegal, it is not necessarily bad for you, although it can be, and it can make you feel relaxed, and happy, or get you really impaired and horribly sick.
 Hmm… What I really wanted to say to her was that drinking is horrible, and she should stay away from it, and never EVER try it, and that it will ruin your life!
 However, I think that might have made her even more inclined to try it, especially since most kids do exactly the opposite of what their parents say, right?